Iranian Kurdistan: World War II

 When Allied troops entered Iran in September 1941, the Iranian Army was quickly dissolved and their ammunition was seized by the Kurds.

 Sons of the Kurdish chiefs seized the opportunity and escaped from their exile in Tehran.
 Hama Rashid, a Kurdish chief from Baneh, took control of Sardasht, Baneh and Mariwan in western Iran.
 He was finally driven out of the region by the Iranian Army in the autumn of 1944.

 Republic of Kurdistan in Mahabad

+Flag of the Republic of Mahabad.

+Qazi Muhammed establishing the Republic of Mahabad.

 Although Iran had declared its neutrality in the Second World War, it was occupied by Allied forces.
 With support from the Soviet Union, a Kurdish state was created in the city of Mahabad in 1946 by the Kurdish Movement Komeley Jiyanewey Kurd under the leadership of Qazi Muhammad.
 Since the minuscule entity extended no further than the small cities of Mahabad, Bukan, Piranshahr, and Oshnaviyeh in Iran, not even all of Iranian Kurdistan supported the experiment, let alone the Kurds in other states.
 The Republic of Mahabad, as it is often called, lasted less than a year, as the end of the war and the withdrawal of the occupying Soviet forces allowed the central government to defeat the separatists and return Kurdistan to Iran.